Pigmice2733/peregrine-frontend/docs/docs.md

 ## `DELETE`

-Anyone can delete themselves
-Only admins can delete other users
+Anyone can delete themselves, admins can delete other users in their realm, super-admins can delete any user.

 ### Response